GillesJ/sentivent-economic-event-detection/README.md

         "backend": "tensorflow"
     }
     ```
-    TADAH, we now have a properly optimised deep learning stack!
-    The Python executable path with the deps can be found at `.//yes/bin/python`.

 ## Contents and usage
 Set your experiment storage/output paths and experimental settings in settings.py
 - `settings.py` for defining the experimental constants for crossvalidation optim. & testing, & wordvector training.